 Streets represent important public spaces and aid in shaping the experience and identity of a place.
-More than a road to move traffic, a street defines and considers all of the elements that combine to create the quality and character of the "urban room" that contains the street: sidewalks, trees, lighting, furnishings, signage and the character and quality of the buildings that define the streetwall.
+More than a road to move vehicular traffic, a street defines and considers all of the elements that combine to create the quality and character of the "urban room" that contains the street: sidewalks, trees, lighting, furnishings, signage and the character and quality of the buildings that define the streetwall.
 Given that a culture of walking and cycling is fundamental to achieving a successful Bernard KDA, streets must be designed to balance pedestrian, cycling, transit, land use and civic functions, in addition to the movement of vehicles.

 - The intent of the hierarchy of streets shown on Schedule 4 to this Secondary Plan is to identify the characteristics that will be fostered to create pedestrian and cycling oriented streets.
-The cross-sections shown in Appendix 1 to this Secondary Plan illustrate the intended character and, along with a Council approved public realm master plan, shall be utilized to inform detailed design. - 2.
+Additional private streets and pedestrian paths are encouraged to be provided in order to supplement the planned network for this area.
+The cross-sections shown in Appendix 1 to this Secondary Plan illustrate the intended character and shall be utilized to inform detailed design. - 2.
 Streetscapes shall be designed with high-quality design elements to improve the character of the Bernard KDA and enhance the appearance, health, and enjoyment of the urban landscape. - 3.
-The streets shown on Schedule 4 to this Secondary Plan include arterial streets and collector and local streets. - 4.
+The streets shown on Schedule 4 to this Secondary Plan include existing and planned arterial, collector and local streets that are required to support the long term development of this area. - 4.
 In addition to streets, the Bernard KDA includes pedestrian and cyclist connections.